food safety

 Who Keeps Our Food Supply Safe?

 Who keeps our food supply safe?
-Rules, regulations, jurisdiction By Diane Wright Hirsch Senior Extension Educator/Food Safety I am often asked who to contact when someone has a concern about the regulation of our food supply.
-It might be a budding entrepreneur who needs to know which agency they need to contact to figure […]
+Rules, regulations, jurisdiction By Diane Wright Hirsch Senior Extension Educator/Food Safety Emerita I am often asked who to contact when someone has a concern about the regulation of our food supply.
+It might be a budding entrepreneur who needs to know which agency they need to contact to […]

 Cook Before Eating